jhidding/adhesion-code/adhesion_example.md

 Having defined a `box` we need to fill it with initial density fluctuations.
 We first generate *white noise* in real space, then apply the power spectrum by method of *Fourier convolution*.

 The initial conditions are randomly generated on a grid.
 We suppose a platonic ideal Gaussian random field that underlies our realisation.
-This is a function that is only defined in probabalistic terms.
-In cosmology it comes natural that these probabalities do not depend on location.
+This is a function that is only defined in probabilistic terms.
+In cosmology it comes natural that these probabilities do not depend on location.
 For example, in the case of completely uncorrelated Gaussian white noise, we can ask: what is the probability that this function attains a certain value,

 $$P(f(x) = y) = \frac{1}{\sqrt{2\pi \sigma^2}} \exp \left(-\frac{(y - \mu)^2}{2 \sigma^2}\right).$$ {#eq:normal-distribution}

-A function following only this distribution, without any corellation between points, is also referred to as *white noise*.
+A function following only this distribution, without any correlation between points, is also referred to as *white noise*.
 We're looking at quantities, like the density perturbation, that have mean $\mu = 0$.
 When we generate white noise, we're sampling a realisation of such a function $f$ at a limited set of points.
 This should be considered in contrast with seeing a realisation as as integral quantities to a grid cell.
 Any integral of a white noise over a finite area results exactly in the mean value.

 The `white_noise` function fills a newly created array with random values, following a normal distribution with $\sigma = 1$.